Avaiga/taipy-getting-started/step_08/ReadMe.md

 max_capacity = 200
 ```

 Second, we will add to the Markdown (before the chart), a visual element binding each of these variables.
 We will be using them to “modify” the scenario.
 See the documentation for these newly introduced visual elements here: [date](https://docs.taipy.io/manuals/gui/viselements/date/) and [number](https://docs.taipy.io/manuals/gui/viselements/number/).
-A 'Save button' is also created to run the 'submit' function when pressed.
+A 'Save button' is also created to run the 'submit_scenario()' function when pressed.

 ```python
 page_scenario_manager = page + """